 When sulfates are combined with other molecules to form hair conditioners, they can be very beneficial.
 Examples include behentrimonium methosulfate.
 This type of sulfate does not strip hair and is good for conditioning and detangling.

 Our shampoo formulation was innovated by biotech scientists who were fed up with traditional hair care products.
 That’s why we created a shampoo that’s free of the bad ingredients and only contains the good!
 All of our lathering shampoos, including our dry shampoo, are sulfate free.
 We have identified mild, non-sulfate alternatives which lather exceptionally well and gently clean hair.
 Those ingredients are isethionates, betaines and sugar-based cleansers called glucosides.

-That’s really up to you.
-We recommend staying away from the “bad” ones—SLS, ALS, and SLES, which are found in shampoos.
+That’s up to you.
+We recommend staying away from the “bad” or “harsh sulfates”—SLS, ALS, and SLES—found in shampoos.
 But it’s more about finding products with the best ingredients that work for your hair type than trying to avoid all sulfates entirely.
 The purpose of any cleanser is to remove (or strip) oil and dirt from hair, so products with and without sulfates can do this depending on the formulation or your skin’s reaction.
-Just because a product says “sulfate free” doesn’t mean it won’t strip hair of oil or irritate skin.
+Just because a hair care product says “sulfate free” doesn’t mean it won’t strip hair of oil or irritate the skin.

 If you’re looking for a sulfate free shampoo that provides ingredients that truly benefit your hair, no matter what hair type you have, you’re in the right place.
 Browse our shampoos to find a hair care product you can’t miss out on in your rinse and repeat.